Manipulation Test for Multidimensional RDD: Manipulation Test

+\begin{ass} The kernel function $K(.)$ is nonnegative, symmetric, continuous, and integrates to one: $\int K(u)du =1$.
+It has support $[-1,1]$. \end{ass}

 The local polynomial approach for estimating derivatives of the cumulative distribution function was introduced by \cite{jones1993simple} and \cite{fan2018local}.
-This method is particularly well-suited for the manipulation test as it achieves the optimal rate of convergence both in interior points and at the boundaries, and is boundary adaptive.
-No adjustment is required when computing estimates for points near the boundary if the object of interest is the $\nu$-th derivative and $p-\nu$ is odd.
-In the case of my manipulation test, where $\nu=1$, I will use an estimator with $p=2$ to take advantage of its boundary adaptiveness.
+This method is particularly well-suited for the manipulation test as it achieves the optimal rate of convergence both at interior points and at the boundaries and is boundary adaptive.
+No adjustment is required when computing estimates for points near the boundary if the object of interest is the $\nu$-th derivative and $p - \nu$ is odd.
+For my manipulation test, where $\nu = 1$, I will use an estimator with $p = 2$ to take advantage of its boundary adaptiveness.